f-duchenne/EPHI_paper/README.md

 Scripts are labelled in the order they were used.

+Script 0 merges plant-hummingbird interaction data from different countries in one unique dataset, and merge that dataset with species traits.

 Script 1 prepares the data and the Bayesian model (output as a text file) for analyses.

 Script 2 fits the Bayesian model, for each country.
 It was run on a HPC plateform.